open-voice-interoperability/website/site/content/join/_index.md

 full_image: /img/open-voice-network-join-connect.jpg
 pricing:
   heading: Open Voice Network Membership
-  description: "OVN members are members of The Linux Foundation.
-Membership is open worldwide to consumer-facing enterprises and public entities, as well as those that advise, represent, or study such enterprises and entities. \_"
+  description: "Membership is open worldwide to consumer-facing enterprises and public entities, as well as those that advise, represent, or study such enterprises and entities. \_"
   plans:
     - description: ' USD per annum | Total of $300,000 USD across a three-year commitment'
       items: